plone/documentation/old-reference-manuals/zope_secrets/security.rst

 The most basic API to do so is the class ``AccessControl.Permission.Permission``.
-This is a transient helper class initialised with a (non-mangled) permission name (i.e. the first element in an ``__ac_permissions__`` tuple), a tuple of attributes the permission applies to (i.e. the second element in an ``__ac_permissions__`` item) |---| referred to as the variable ``data`` |---| and an object where the permission is being managed.
+This is a transient helper class initialized with a (non-mangled) permission name (i.e. the first element in an ``__ac_permissions__`` tuple), a tuple of attributes the permission applies to (i.e. the second element in an ``__ac_permissions__`` item) |---| referred to as the variable ``data`` |---| and an object where the permission is being managed.